zackp30/abgilpqt.github.io/index.html.md

 In case there is an channel emergency (abusive user, spammer…, there are several ways to get help.

+* PM or highlight someone who is on the access list which you can see with `/msg ChanServ access ##abgilpqt+ list`.
 * `/msg Limnoria channel alert ##abgilpqt+ <the issue>`
     * Do note that all ops might not be identified to Limnoria.
 * `/msg MemoServ sendops ##abgilpqt+ <the issue>`